Making a mistake when starting your business can mean trouble later on. Here are the top 10 mistakes to avoid when incorporating a business:

 Failing to complete annual filings and minutes.

-Incorporation duties do not end with the initial filings.
+Incorporating a business does not end with the initial filings.
 Annual maintenance and proper business practices are necessary to keep your business entity in conformity with state and federal law.

-Having a CPA form the corporation.
+Having an accountant form the corporation.

 Using a legal document center for the incorporation.